lsst-ts/observatory-ops-docs/Safety/Enter-Observatory-Spaces/Enter-AuxTel-Telescope.rst

    .. tip::

-    Red flashlights are a good choice and they interfeer much less than regular white light.
+    Red light flashlights can be a good choice and they interfeer much less than regular white light.

 .. _Safe-entry-to-AuxTel-behaviour-standards: